-Overall customer satisfaction was above target this quarter.
+Overall customer satisfaction was above target this quarter with a score of 94; the service best score to date.
 Dial-a-Ride members are very satisfied with driver helpfulness/courtesy, which scores 96.
-Satisfaction with the booking process has significantly increased compared to the same period last year, with a score of 81.
+Satisfaction with the booking process has significantly increased compared to the same period last year, with a score of 83.